koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 users with the same underlying data in three different views: the **Summary** view, the **List** view, and the **Detail** view.

-**TL;DR:** *The Summary-List-Detail pattern consists of a) currating a single data table to underly all three views
+**TL;DR:** *The Summary-List-Detail pattern consists of a) curating a single data table to underlie all three views
 b) building a summary view that shows aggregated data, c) building a list view that shows individual data items, but with a lot of filters to let the viewer select just those items they care about and d) building a detail view that fully explicates a single item.*

-The reason this pattern works so well is that it's best way to ensure **consistency** of the semantics of your data at different levels of detail.
+The reason this pattern works so well is that it's the best way to ensure **consistency** of the semantics of your data at different levels of detail.
 In other words, all your views are telling the same story, and they agree with each other.
-The particular Sumamry, List and Detail views are also a great way to reduce duplication of work because these three views can be reused the exact same way in a wide variety of contexts.
+The particular Summary, List and Detail views are also a great way to reduce duplication of work because these three views can be reused the exact same way in a wide variety of contexts.

 Read on to find out about the 4 artifacts you'd need to build to implement